kyktan/GettingAndCleaningData_CourseProject/CodeBook.md

 Step 5: Created a new data frame with only the measurements on the mean and standard deviation (“extractData”)

-	Note that the only the variables with mean() and std() are retained.
+	Note that only the variables subject, activity and those with mean and std() are retained.
+This leaves 88 variables.

-	Variables with “meanFreq” and “gravityMean” have not been included.

-	This leaves 66 variables that remain.

 Step 6: Replaced the activity IDs in the dataset with the description of the activities